<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 A quick background

-Both Steve Lawson and I have been huge Hong Kong film fans since the late 80’s.
-Jackie Chan, Sammo Hung, and Yuen Biao ruled, and while the production values often left a lot to be desired, the fight and action choreography, as well as incredible physical stunts, were unmatched anywhere else in the world.
-It is safe to say that we really didn’t like watching US made action films as a result, with their slow and plodding way of shooting fight action with master shots and close ups versus the much more flowing and creative segmentation method that the Hong Kong guys used.
+Both Steve Lawson and I have been huge Hong Kong film fans since the late 1980s.
+Jackie Chan, Sammo Hung, and Yuen Biao ruled, and although the production values often left a lot to be desired, the fight and action choreography, as well as the incredible physical stunts, were unmatched anywhere else in the world.
+It's safe to say that we really didn’t like watching US made action films as a result, with their slow and plodding way of shooting fight action with master shots and close ups, versus the much more flowing and creative segmentation method that the Hong Kong guys used.

 There was certainly nothing at all like this coming out of the UK.
 Unless you were making a feel good comedy, a weird art film for the Tate, or a period drama, film funding was a none starter.
-We had already made “Insiders” in 2001/2 on a budget of 20 pence, and so we decided that after the hell of making that we should try something even more ambitious.
-Our budget henceforth shot up to 50 pence.
+We had already made “Insiders” in 2001/2 on a budget of around 20 pence, and so we decided, after the absolute hell of making that we should try something even more ambitious.
+Our budget henceforth shot up to the dizzying heights of 50 pence.
 Okay, it was much more than that, but it didn't feel like it.

-This was a time when guys like Scott Adkins (now a huge B-movie action star) were only just making their first forays into ‘real’ films after paying their dues on the sort of rubbi… I mean low budget digital movies such as Steve and I, and our peers, were making.
+This was a time when guys like Scott Adkins (now a huge action star) were only just making their first forays into ‘real’ films after paying their dues on the sort of rubbi… I mean low budget digital movies such as Steve, myself and our peers, were making.

-Anyhow, we decided that what we needed to do was to make a very 80’s inspired grunge martial arts revenge thriller based on the image of a bloke in biker gear and, occasionally, a really terrible checked shirt.
+Anyhow, we decided that what we needed to do was to make a very 80’s inspired grunge martial arts revenge thriller based upon an image Steve had of a bloke in biker gear and, occasionally, a really terrible checked shirt.
 You can see why the Hollywood execs didn’t exactly come banging down our doors… And that checked shirt still gives Glenn nightmares to this day.

 Silencer BTS.jpg